deepskies/deeplenstronomy/paper.md

 They also serve as standing tests of the theory of General Relativity and modified theories of gravity.

 Traditional searches for SL systems have involved time- and effort-intensive visual or manual inspection of images by humans to identify characteristic features --- like arcs, particular color combinations, and  object orientations.
-However, a comprehensive search using the traditional approach is prohibitively expensive for large numbers of images, like those in cosmological surveys --- e.g., the Sloan Digital Sky Survey [@sdss], the Dark Energy Survey [@des], and the Legacy Survey of Space and Time [@lsst].
+However, a comprehensive search using the traditional approach is prohibitively expensive for large numbers of images, like those in cosmological surveys --- e.g., the Sloan Digital Sky Survey [@sdss], the Dark Energy Survey [@des], and the Legacy Survey of Space and Time (LSST) [@lsst].
 To automate the SL detection process, techniques based on machine learning (ML) are beginning to overtake traditional approaches for scanning  astronomical images.
 In particular, deep learning techniques have been the focus, but they require large sets of labeled images to train these models.
 Because of the relatively low number of observed SL systems, simulated datasets of images are often needed.